 The I of It is an absolutely wonderful idea.
 In the game, you play as the letter 'I', separated from your pal 't' in the word 'It'. 't' sneaks off while you're not looking, and it's your job to track him down.

 It plays out as a puzzle platformer.
 As 'I', you can extend or retract your stem, then use your top and bottom arms to grab onto stuff, pulling yourself up and down the levels.
 You'll need to do this in order to overcome environmental obstacles that are thrown towards you at regular intervals.

 The difficulty curve is a delight to work with, each puzzle ramping up the complexity steadily so that the game's usually a challenge, but never overwhelming.
 It's strikingly confident in its simple presentation, and the idea is one of quiet genius.
 Absolutely brilliant, in its own special way.

-By Ono.
-Get it from the official website.
+.
+Get it from the

 Retro puzzle games seem to be making a bit of a comeback.
 In this one, you have a grid, you have a strange object in the middle of it, and you must use said object to direct differently coloured balls towards different areas in order to stack up points.

 It's a test of both observation and reaction time - although unfortunately, to begin with, it's a bit of a test of patience generally.
 It's kind of poorly explained, but fortunately, once you figure out that the concept is quite so simple, it becomes strangely hypnotic.

 Ultimately, it's not quite that indie stalwart of making a simple game but doing it well.
 It's a simple game that isn't quite polished enough, and while I get what the presentation is going for, it misses the mark somewhat in terms of quality.
 But what's at the core is still entertaining, making Paxia worth a go.